 Sheltering to effectively operate, the agency will be reliant on the Police Department to perform administrative functions such as budgeting, human resources, IT and purchasing.
-In FY 2018 one position was redirected to assist with administrative functions; however, it will be necessary to consider additional staff resources in future-year budget cycles.
+It will be necessary to consider additional staff resources to address this issue in future-year budget cycles.